That's all from us for the night - see you soon!

 "I can't comment if Diego Costa did anything.
 It is a game full of emotions and there were two sending-offs, the referee played a very good game."

-While it doesn't excuse Costa's reaction, I'd be getting frustrated too by the persistent fouling from Barry.
-Wasn't punished until late on and gets away with it because he's English.
+- SMS Message: While it doesn't excuse Costa's reaction, I'd be getting frustrated too by the persistent fouling from Barry.
+Wasn't punished until late on and gets away with it because he's English. from Alex, BristolSMS Message: A disgrace you say, I wish there was someone who cares as much as Costa at Old Trafford. from Patrick in Salford

 6-0-6 is well under way on BBC Radio 5 live, with Diego Costa's tussle with Gareth Barry one of the hot topics.